mandeep111/studio/README.md

-# OppChain: Where every problem is a link to an opportunity
+# Problem2Profit: Where every problem is a link to an opportunity

-OppChain is a dynamic web platform designed to bridge the gap between real-world problems, innovative solutions, and strategic investors.
+Problem2Profit is a dynamic web platform designed to bridge the gap between real-world problems, innovative solutions, and strategic investors.
 It functions as a marketplace of ideas, fostering a community where problem-solvers, solution-crafters, and financial backers can connect, collaborate, and create value.

 ## Key Features